 Here are some of the most common behavioural addictions.

-Video game addiction is the problematic and compulsive use of video or internet games, which over a prolonged period results in significant damage to other areas of an individual’s life.
+Video game addiction is the problematic and compulsive use of video or internet games, which over a prolonged period can result in significant damage to other areas of an individual’s life.

 Social media addiction is a behavioural addiction characterised by the constant and repeated overuse of social networking sites – platforms such as Twitter, Instagram, Facebook, Tinder.
 Users will be driven by an uncontrollable desire to log on and check their accounts or posts.
 Feelings of validation and acceptance will become linked and determined by the number of likes or responses they receive.